-The Graduate School requires that all students on assistantship be enrolled in 12 hours per Fall and Spring semesters.
-We usually recommend that students take 9 hours of coursework per Fall and Spring semester.
-If you are on a paid assistantship during Summer semester, 9 credit hours of enrollment are required-6 hours of coursework and/or independent study, practicum, or internship credits and 3 hours of assistantship credit.
+The Graduate School requires that all students on assistantship be enrolled in 12 hours per fall and spring semesters.
+We usually recommend that students take 9 hours of coursework per fall and spring semester.
+If you are on a paid assistantship during summer semester, 9 credit hours of enrollment are required-6 hours of coursework and/or independent study, practicum, or internship credits and 3 hours of assistantship credit.
+If you are not on assistantship, there is no enrollment requirement.
+If you are working as a paid hourly worker, there is no enrollment requirement.
+The enrollment requirement only applies to students on assistantships unless your program of study states otherwise.

-In order to comply with the Graduate School's minimum enrollment policy, students on assistantship can enroll for 1-3 credits of 7005 (at the master's level) or 9005 (at the doctoral level).
+In order to comply with the Graduate School's minimum enrollment policy, students on assistantship can enroll for 1-3 credits of HDFS 7005 (at the master's level) or HDFS 9005 (at the doctoral level).
 There is no classroom time or work assignment associated with these hours beyond the tasks you have already been assigned as part of your assistantship.
-If you prefer to take 12 hours of academic course credit, you will meet the Graduate School's minimum enrollment policy and do not need to register for 7005/9005.
+If you prefer to take 12 hours of academic course credit, you will meet the Graduate School's minimum enrollment policy and are not required to register for HDFS7005 or HDFS9005.